 "I don't want people to worry about penny pinching when they see the vital work that is needed to help them deal with their houses and help deal with the floods," he said.
 "That is what this government is doing."

-He accused his Labour counterpart of "dividing" the Commons over the issue at a time when the country should be pulling together in the face of adversity.'One voice'
+He accused his Labour counterpart of "dividing" the Commons over the issue at a time when the country should be pulling together in the face of adversity.

 Mr Miliband urged the government to reconsider planned cuts to the Environment Agency and said it should be spending more on flood defence in the future to make the UK more resilient.